Bam92/abelmbula/content/blog/hex-rgb-convertor/index.md

 }
 ```

 Nothing tricky here.
-We have modified a bit our markup to add ```.output``` class to the ```div``` element so that we hide it.
+We have modified a bit our markup to add ```.output``` class to the `div` element so that we hide it.

 ## Conclusion

-In this first part of our tutorial, we have defined the markup of our app (do you rember it name? **RGBizer**).
+In this first part of our tutorial, we have defined the markup of our app (do you remember it name? **RGBizer**).
 To style it we used CSS flexbox.
 In the second and last part of this tutorial, you will learn how to make it functional with JavaScript.
 You can see this state of our app here https://codepen.io/bam92/pen/BayrRZV.

 Before you go, thank you for reading.
-If you found this intersting don't hesitate to share with friends.
+If you found this interesting don't hesitate to share with friends.

 Happy hacking!